Structured Agent Distillation for Large Language Model: Structured Agent Distillation Framework

-\textbf{Semantic Decoupling.} While the overall loss is additive in form, our supervision is fundamentally different from flat token-level imitation.
-We explicitly decompose the learning signal into structurally disjoint spans—\texttt{[REASON]} and \texttt{[ACT]}—and apply segment-specific losses to each, preserving the semantics of multi-phase agent behaior.
+While the overall loss is additive in form, our supervision is fundamentally different from flat token-level imitation.
+We explicitly decompose the learning signal into structurally disjoint spans—\texttt{[REASON]} and \texttt{[ACT]}—and apply segment-specific losses to each, preserving the semantics of multi-phase agent behavior.